nens/threedi-docs/source/b_grid.rst

    Example of a vertical staggered grid

 The hydrodynamic computations are based on the conservation of volume and momentum.
-In the next sections (:ref:`cons_volume`,  :ref:`flow1d`, :ref:`surface_flow`, and :ref:`groundwater`), the methods concerned for the computations are discussed.
+In the next sections (:ref:`cons_volume`,  :ref:`onedee_flow`, :ref:`surface_flow`, and :ref:`groundwater`), the methods concerned for the computations are discussed.
 However, in order to solve the equations, the domains in which they are valid, need to be defined.
 In the Figure above, the volume and momentum domains are shown.

 Grid Refinement in 2D
 ++++++++++++++++++++++++